StanHash/mary/README.md

     mary INPUT > OUTPUT

 The input is a file written in a custom script syntax.
-The output is an Event Assembler event defining any scripts with labels to them using the BYTE raw.
+The output is a fragment of C that defines the data objects for the scripts defined in the source file.

 ## Build